CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

 When running a test suite, the ``timeseries.csh`` script is automatically copied to the suite directory.
-If the ``timeseries.csh`` script is to be used on a test or case that is not a part of a test suite, users will need to run the ``timeseries.csh`` script from the tests directory (``./configuration/scripts/tests/timeseries.csh ./path/``), or copy it to a local directory and run it locally.
-Because the script is designed for use in our test suites, it needs to be run in the directory above the particular case being plotted.
+If the ``timeseries.csh`` script is to be used on a test or case that is not a part of a test suite, users will need to run the ``timeseries.csh`` script from the tests directory (``./configuration/scripts/tests/timeseries.csh ./path/``), or copy it to a local directory.
+When used with the test suites or given a path, it needs to be run in the directory above the particular case being plotted, but it can also be run on isolated log files in the same directory, without a path.

 For example: